 There is no average amount for whiplash settlements.
-Each case varies based off of a wide variety of factors.
-Some of these include your injuries, who was at fault, how many people were involved in your accident, etc. To learn how much your whiplash settlement could be contact an experienced car accident lawyer at Blasingame, Burch, Garrard & Ashley, P.C.
+Each case varies based on a wide variety of factors.
+Some of these include your injuries, who was at fault, how many people were involved in your accident, etc. An experienced car accident lawyer can help determine your potential whiplash settlement.

 Our whiplash lawyers can help by making sure you get just compensation for your injuries and suffering.
-Without a lawyer many times insurance companies will take advantage of an injured person and make sure they get as little money as possible.
+Without a lawyer, insurance companies may take advantage of an injured person and make sure they get as little money as possible.

 It is caused by a “forceful, rapid back-and-forth movement of the neck, like the cracking of a whip.”
-They are most common in rear end car accidents, but they can happen in various other accidents.
+They are most common in rear-end accidents, but they can occur in various other types of auto accidents.